getgauge/gauge-ts/README.md

 - [JQ](https://stedolan.github.io/jq/) (for unix)

-Running `build.sh` should give the list of all tasks available.
+Running `build.sh`(*nix), or `.\build.ps1`(windwos/powershell) should give the list of all tasks available.
 Below sections detail some commonly used tasks.

 ##### Compiling

-To build the project dlls:
+To compile typescript to commonjs:

 ````
-./build.sh build
+./build.sh | .\build.ps1 build
 ````

 ##### Installing